What is Management? Key Functions and Characteristics.

 Organizational Objectives

-At its core, every business strives to achieve certain economic goals that ensure its survival, profitability, and long-term growth.
-These are known as organizational objectives, and they reflect the business’s responsibility to make efficient use of its resources while satisfying its stakeholders, such as owners, employees, customers, and investors.
+Essentially, every business will have specific economic targets that it intends to achieve, which will ensure its survival, profitability, and future growth.
+They are called organizational objectives, and they are the activities that give the business an obligation to ensure it uses its resources well and attends the needs of its stakeholders, such as owners, employees, customers, and investors.
 These objectives include:

-• Growth: Management aims to expand the business over time—whether through higher sales, more employees, additional branches, or new product lines—ensuring the firm’s relevance and competitiveness.
+- Growth: Management aims to expand the business over time—whether through increased sales, hiring additional employees, opening new branches, or introducing new product lines—ensuring the firm’s relevance and competitiveness.

 Social Objectives